anik199/The-Spark-Foundation-Intern-Task/README.md

 1. What will be predicted score if a student studies for 9.25 hrs/ day?

 ### # Task-2 : Prediction using Unsupervised ML (Level - Beginner)
-_Please click on the images on right side to view my solution._

 1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 1. Use R or Python or perform this task.
 1. Data can be found at [https://bit.ly/3cGyP8j](https://bit.ly/3cGyP8j)

 ### # Task-3 : Prediction using Decision Tree Algorithm(Level - Intermediate)
-_Please click on the images on right side to view my solution._

 1. For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
 1. The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
 1. Data can be found at [https://bit.ly/3kXTdox](https://bit.ly/3kXTdox)

 ### # Task-5 : To Explore Business Analytics (Level - Beginner & Intermediate)
-_Please click on the images on right side to view my solution (preferably youtube)._

 1. Perform ‘Exploratory Data Analysis’ on the provided dataset ‘SampleSuperstore’
 1. As a business manager, try to find out the weak areas where you can work to make more profit.